v2fly/v2fly-github-io/docs/en_US/config/transport.md

 # Transport

-The underlying transport mode (transport) is the way the current V2Ray node is connected to other nodes.
-The underlying transmission mode provides a stable data transmission channel.
-Generally speaking, a symmetrical transmission mode is required at both ends of a network connection.
-For example, if one end uses WebSocket, the other end must also use WebSocket, otherwise the connection cannot be established.
+The transport layer is the current V2Ray node and the way to dock with other nodes.
+The transport layer provides a stable data transmission channel.
+Usually, the two ends of a network connection need to have a symmetrical transport mode.
+For example, if one end uses WebSocket, then the other end must also use WebSocket, otherwise the connection cannot be established.

-The underlying transport (transport) configuration is divided into two parts, one is global settings ([TransportObject](#transportobject)), and the other is sub-protocol configuration ([StreamSettingsObject](#streamsettingsobject)).
-Sub-protocol configuration can specify how each individual inbound and outbound protocol is transmitted.
-Generally speaking, the outbound and inbound protocols corresponding to the client and server need to use the same transmission method.
-When the sub-protocol transmission configuration specifies a transmission method, but does not fill in its settings, this transmission method will use the settings in the global configuration.
+The transport layer configuration is divided into two parts, one is the global setting ([TransportObject](#transportobject)), and the other is the protocol-specific configuration ([StreamSettingsObject](#streamsettingsobject)).
+The protocol-specific configuration can specify how each separate inbound and outbound protocol is transported.
+Usually, the client and server corresponding to the outbound and inbound protocols need to use the same transport mode.
+When the protocol-specific transport configuration specifies a transport mode, but does not fill in its settings, this transport mode will use the settings in the global configuration.

 ## TransportObject

-`TransportObject` corresponds to the `transport` item of the configuration file.
+`TransportObject` corresponds to the `transport` item in the configuration file.

 ```json
 {